Andreansx/Networking-lab/projects/09-mtcna-lab-3/readme.md

 Both offices of the company have Public IP addresses, and I wanted to connect those offices so that they could connect like they were in the same network.

+What was achieved:
-What I achieved was a Layer 3 virtual connection between those two offices and Router management from local office and also from remote office.
+*   Layer 3 virtual connection between two offices using IPIP
+*   Remote router management for both officess from one to another

 # Topology